Easy Fried Donuts | German Pfannkuchen

 This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure here.

-• milk: milk makes the dough light and airy.
-Most of the time we use our raw milk.
+• milk: Makes the dough light and airy.
+Most of the time, I use raw milk.
+Plant-based milk products work really well in this recipe, too.

-• butter: butter always brings out the flavor of any dish.
-You can even use your homemade butter!
+• butter: Salted or unsalted butter brings out the flavor of any dish.
+You can even use homemade butter!
+The recipe also works with coconut oil or a plant-based butter substitute.

-• sugar: we like using organic cane sugar.
-Feel free to adjust the sweetness of this recipe by decreasing or slightly increasing the amount of sugar.
+• granulated white sugar: I use organic granulated cane sugar.
+Feel free to adjust the sweetness of the fried donuts by decreasing or slightly increasing the amount of sugar.

-• vanilla sugar: vanilla sugar works best in this recipe.
-I always have a jar or two of my homemade vanilla sugar in my kitchen.
+• vanilla sugar: Using vanilla sugar instead of vanilla extract gives the best flavor to the dough.
+You can buy it, but I always have a jar or two of homemade vanilla sugar in my kitchen.
+If you don’t have that, you can use vanilla extract, but use a tad bit less milk.

 • salt: did you know that a little bit of salt always brings out the sweetness of any recipe?